mmornati/ssh2-keeper/README.md

 Successfully connected to : ./db
 USAGE: node sk [OPTION1] [OPTION2]... arg1 arg2...
 The following options are supported:
   -v, --verbose <ARG1>       	Show verbose log
   -t, --tag <ARG1>           	Tag(s) to allow you to find server (multiple) -h, --hostname <ARG1>      	Hostname of your server -a, --admin_server <ARG1>  	If you need to connect to an Admin server to reach your target.
 Ex: ssh -tt pi@192.168.0.101 ssh -tt pi2@192.168.0.102
   -i, --ip <ARG1>            	Server IP address.
+  -f, --identity_file <ARG1> 	Identity File
   -u, --username <ARG1>      	Username to connect to your server.
-If empty the one in configuration file be used -o, --operation <ARG1>    	One of ADD, SEARCH, UPDATE or DELETE
+If empty the one in configuration file be used -o, --operation <ARG1>     	One of ADD, SEARCH, UPDATE or REMOVE
 ```

 ### Add a new server